jonas-doerr/accountability-chatbot/README.md

 ## Journal
 ### 9.29
 Set up some files and basic structures.
 Need to study SQL before I can proceed much more.

+### 10.12
+Got busy and demotivated and took many days off.
+Back at it now.
+Updated the chatbot a bit and made it usable.
+It can take someone's name and create a user.
+That user builds up a streak every time they check in by using the bot.